-- Evidence of a portfolio that enhances the breadth and depth of Agency's TMAT portfolio by complementing (and not duplicating or infringing on) successful institute and center initiatives (e.g., more new projects initiated); - Evidence of increasing interdisciplinary and cross-sector research collaborations (e.g., more partnerships between government and the private sector, more interdisciplinary research teams conducting translational medicine, and greater collaborations between basic and clinical researchers); - Identification and support of new approaches and technologies enabling TMAT research; - Evidence of an increasing number of investigators participating in TMAT research; - Evidence that translational medicine efforts reveal new pathways and areas for basic discovery; and - Development and utilization of TMAT relevant web-portal for internal and external stakeholder access.
+- Evidence of a portfolio that enhances the breadth and depth of Agency's TMAT portfolio by complementing (and not duplicating or infringing on) successful institute and center initiatives (e.g., more new projects initiated); - Evidence of increasing interdisciplinary and cross-sector research collaborations (e.g., more partnerships between government and the private sector, more interdisciplinary research teams conducting translational medicine, and greater collaborations between basic and clinical researchers); - Identification and support of new approaches and technologies enabling TMAT research: - Evidence of an increasing number of investigators participating in TMAT research; - Evidence that translational medicine efforts reveal new pathways and areas for basic discovery; and - Development and utilization of TMAT-relevant web-portal for internal and external stakeholder access.

 In implementing the reorganization, NIH should simultaneously develop a thorough evaluation strategy that includes plans for periodic assessment.
-Appropriate metrics should be identified, based on the general concepts outlined above, which enable this periodic evaluation (e.g., metrics for two years post-implementation, five years, ten years).
+Appropriate metrics should be identified, based on the general concepts outlined above, which enable this periodic evaluation (e.g., metrics for 2 years post-implementation, 5 years, 10 years).

-E. New Center's Relationship with Other ICs, Programs, and Sectors

-The new Center should promote increased interaction, understanding, and collaboration between researchers in different institutions and sectors by hosting meetings between individuals in different sectors, encouraging unique partnerships, and working to reduce or navigate the barriers that have limited such interactions in the past, such as conflict-of-interest concerns and intellectual property issues.
+E. New Center's Relationship with Other ICs, Programs, and Sectors and working to reduce or navigate the barriers that have limited such interactions in the past, such as conflict-of-interest concerns and intellectual property issues.
 Additional efforts should be made to identify and publicize opportunities for NIH-funded researchers to pursue the development of their products into therapeutics.
-Finally, the new Center should promote greater dialogue between researchers and regulatory agencies, particularly FDA.
-The new Center should develop resources for navigating regulatory affairs, maintain close and regular communication with the FDA and the NIH-FDA Leadership Council, and conduct and support regulatory science.
+Finally, the new center should promote greater dialogue between researchers and regulatory agencies, particularly FDA.
+The new center should develop resources for navigating regulatory affairs, maintain close and regular communication with the FDA and the NIH-FDA Leadership Council, and conduct and support regulatory science.